Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Introduction --- model and results

 Section \ref{sec:5} concerns the CLT variances related to the gradient replacement and deals with quantities determined only by the localized Kawasaki generator and under the Bernoulli measures $\{\nu_\rho\}_\rho$.
 In particular, the Glauber part plays no role in this section.
-Proposition \ref{Proposition 5.1} is a refinement of Proposition 5.1 of \cite{FUY}.
-We provide a decay estimate for the error terms in the CLT variances, which was not given in \cite{FUY}.
-We use the equivalence of ensembles with a precise convergence rate.
-Then, for the decay rate for the CLT variance of the term $A_\ell$, we have Theorem \ref{Theorem 5.1} as a refinement of Theorem 5.1 of \cite{FUY}.
-This is the key to the gradient replacement and is obtained by applying new results of \cite{FGW}.
-We note that Theorem 5.1 of \cite{FUY} gave only the convergence without rate and was shown based on the so-called characterization of the closed forms originally due to Varadhan \cite{11}; cf.\ \cite{5}.
-This is however not sufficient for our purpose, instead we use the results of \cite{FGW}, which were shown by inspired by the recent progress in quantitative homogenization theory.
-The result of this section is used in the proof of Theorem \ref{Theorem 3.2}.
+For the decay rate for the CLT variance of the term $A_\ell$ (a linear function of $\eta_x$ of gradient form), we have Theorem \ref{Theorem 5.1} as a refinement of Theorem 5.1 of \cite{FUY}.
+This theorem and Proposition \ref{prop:5.4}, which provides a decay estimate for a minimizing sequence for the variational formula \eqref{1.3}, are the key in the quantitative gradient replacement and are obtained by applying new results from \cite{FGW}.
+We note that Theorem 5.1 of \cite{FUY} gave only the convergence without rate and it was shown based on the so-called characterization of the closed forms originally due to Varadhan \cite{11}; cf.\ \cite{5}.
+However, this is not sufficient for our purpose.
+Instead, we use the results of \cite{FGW}, which were shown inspired by the recent progress in quantitative homogenization theory.
+Proposition \ref{Proposition 5.1}, which calculates the CLT variances for other terms, is a refinement of Proposition 5.1 of \cite{FUY}.
+The results of this section are used in the proof of Theorem \ref{Theorem 3.2}.

+In Section \ref{section:6}, we first summarize the estimates obtained so far in Lemma \ref{Lemma 3.2}.
+To provide a further bound for an expectation under $f_t$ (which is an unknown distribution) by that under $\psi_t$ (which is a well-understood distribution), we apply the entropy inequality.
+Next, we are required to show the large deviation type upper bound under $\psi_t$ with fine error estimates (see Lemma \ref{Theorem 3.3}) and, as its consequence, we obtain Proposition \ref{Theorem 2.1}.
+One can observe that the main term in the estimate in Proposition \ref{Theorem 2.1} is negligible when the leading term of $\psi_t$ is determined according to the hydrodynamic equation \eqref{1.6}; see Lemma \ref{Lem:2.3}.
+The equation \eqref{1.6} is used only for this lemma.